aconz2/despin-video/Readme.md

 ## Future

 * A hybrid method which would use the earliest+best match frame to transform against so that there is good stability and drift correction.
+* Features are computed on the scaled version and then the output is also scaled.
+To use the original frames, just need to scale the transform's translation component